1610ayush/portfolio-react/README.md

 You can view this website on https://62dd63a6d621ec6f22cd9578--warm-zabaione-b77b73.netlify.app/

-This website is portfolio template website built in React.
+This website is portfolio template built in React.
 I have used styled components for styling and framer-motion for animations.

 ## Available Scripts